 - What is cancer?

-- What is cancer of the colon and rectum?
+- Where is the colon located?

-- What are the causes of colon cancer?
+- What are the causes and risk factors of colon cancer?

-- What are the symptoms of colon cancer?
+- What are the signs and symptoms of colon cancer?

-- What tests can be done to detect colon cancer?
+- What tests can be done to detect and diagnose colon cancer?

-- What are the treatments and survival for colon cancer?
+- What are the treatments for colon cancer?

 - What is the follow-up care for colon cancer?

-- What does the future hold for patients with colorectal cancer?
+- What is the prognosis for patients with colorectal cancer?

 - Find a local Oncologist in your town

-What is the follow-up care for colon cancer?
+What are the treatments for colon cancer?